memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

 <!-- excerpt start -->

-In this article, I wanted to highlight how simple map files are and how much they can teach you about the program you are working on.
+In this article, I wanted to highlight how simple linker map files are and how much they can teach you about the program you are working on.

 <!-- excerpt end -->

-I noticed recently that the *map* file generated during the build process and before the creation of the ELF file doesn't always come to mind by other Firmware engineers when debugging, even when the answer lies in that particular file.
+I noticed recently that the map file generated during the build process and before the creation of the ELF file doesn't always come to mind by other Firmware engineers when debugging, even when the answer lies in that particular file.

 The map file provides valuable information that helps understand and optimize memory.
 I highly recommend keeping that file for any firmware running in production.
 This is one of the few artifacts I keep in [my CD pipeline](https://medium.com/equisense/firmware-quality-assurance-continuous-delivery-125884194ea5).
 The map file is a symbol table for the whole program.
 Let's dive into it to see how simple it is and how you can effectively use it.
 I will try to illustrate with some examples, all described with GNU binutils.